 - 2.2.1.
-Our retail store is constantly looking for motivated, friendly, articulate and passionate people to work with our customers to provide them with the best product for their recreational needs.
-We are looking for people with the above attributes and are willing to train others in order to have a diverse workforce.
-Some of the desirable backgrounds we are looking for include marijuana vertical experience, retail sales, pharmacy, education, and customer service.
-We tend to train all employees in the following subjects, but tailor each topic to meet the needs required by individual roles:
+Our production facility is looking for motivated, friendly, articulate and compassionate people to help create our products and provide our customers and consumers with the finest cannabis products available.
+We look for people with the above attributes and certain preferred core skills.
+We are willing to train others in order to ensure workforce diversity.
+Some of the desirable backgrounds we are looking for include sales, pharmacy, and those with previous experience in the cultivation, processing, and sale of cannabis products through various networks.
+Previous work experience in a medical or production marijuana facility is highly desirable.
+We generally train all employees in the following subjects, but tailor each course according to their role within our organization.

 - 2.2.1.1.
 Cannabis Science

 - 2.2.1.2.
 Horticultural & Organic Cultivation

 - 2.2.1.3.
 Methods of Extraction

 - 2.2.1.4.
 Methods of Ingestion

 - 2.2.1.5.
 Cooking with Cannabis

 - 2.2.1.6.
 Medical marijuana use

 - 2.2.1.7.
-Harm Reduction Methods

-- 2.2.1.8.
-Sensible Cannabis Use

-- 2.2.1.9.
-Customer Relations

-- 2.2.1.10.
 Massachusetts Cannabis Law

-- 2.3.
-Our company is looking for all types of help for our retail sales operation, both front-of-house, and in the back office.
+- 2.2.2.
+Our company is looking for all types of help for our wholesale manufacturing operation, both operational, and administrative.
 Typical responsibilities include:

+- 2.2.2.1.
+Production management

-- 2.3.1.
-Retails Sales
+- 2.2.2.2.
+Wholesale Sales

+- 2.2.2.3.
+Production and manufacturing

-- 2.3.2.
+- 2.2.2.4.
 Packaging labeling and inventory

-- 2.3.3.
+- 2.2.2.5.
 Sanitation and maintenance of the facility

-- 2.3.4.
+- 2.2.2.6.
 Security of the facility and deliveries

-- 2.3.5.
-Standard business and management roles such as, account management, administration, etc.
+- 2.2.2.7.
+Back-office business and management roles such as, account management, administration, etc.